-Together with the Fixed Annual Payment of HK\$750 million, in 2013 the Service Concession generated total revenue of HK\$1,997 million for the Corporation.
-Also received by the Corporation were dividend payments from Octopus Holdings Limited amounting to HK\$66 million, reflecting the Corporation's 22.1% share of the company; property rental income of HK\$23 million from the Corporation's ownership of the 7th to 9th floors of Citylink Plaza above Shatin Station; and interest income of HK\$59 million from prudent investment of the Corporation's cash holdings.
+Together with the Fixed Annual Payment of HK\$750 million, the Corporation received total revenue of HK\$2,222 million from the Service Concession.
+The Corporation also received property rental income of HK\$23 million from leasing the 7th to 9th floors of Citylink Plaza, which is located above Shatin Station, and interest income of HK\$90 million from prudent investment of the Corporation's cash holdings.

-Cash operating costs for 2013 amounted to HK\$585 million, mainly due to the interest charges of HK\$553 million on the Corporation's debt portfolio, the latter being reduced during the year as a result of repayment of maturing notes and bonds from HK\$14.8 billion to HK\$12.5 billion, some HK\$5 billion less than the amount of debt held by the Corporation six years earlier following the rail merger in December 2007.
-Direct staff costs amounted to HK\$6 million, with a further HK\$15 million being incurred on outsourced support services provided by the MTRCL and others.
-As can be seen from the numbers, the Corporation clearly enjoyed a healthy cash operating profit for the year, with cash operating profit before depreciation, amortisation and impairment amounting to HK\$2,366 million, an increase of HK\$331 million from 2012.
+Cash operating costs for 2014 amounted to HK\$571 million, due mainly to the interest charges of HK\$508 million on the Corporation's debt portfolio.
+During the year the debt portfolio shrank by some HK\$800 million, from HK\$12.5 billion to HK\$11.7 billion as a result of repayment of maturing notes and bonds.
+HK\$1 billion of existing debt was also fully repaid on 2 February 2015, further reducing the debt portfolio down to HK\$10.7 billion as at the date of this statement.
+Direct staff costs amounted to HK\$7 million, with a further HK\$24 million being incurred on outsourced support services provided by MTRCL and others.

+The Corporation's cash operating profit for the year before depreciation, amortisation and impairment amounted to HK\$2,610 million, an increase of HK\$244 million from 2013.

-Non-cash depreciation and amortisation charges for 2013 were HK\$3,163 million, compared to HK\$3,124 million in 2012, with the accrual accounting net loss for the year being HK\$990 million, a decrease on the loss of HK\$1,250 million recorded in 2012.
+Non-cash depreciation and amortisation charges for 2014 were HK\$3,115 million, compared to HK\$3,163 million in 2013, with the accrual accounting net loss for the year being HK\$615 million, an improvement on the loss of HK\$990 million recorded in 2013.